Global Engagement

 Can medical mission trips make a lasting impact?
 Dr. Anna Luan’s new research shows that it can.
 She talks about her paper published in the March edition of Plastic and Reconstructive Surgery titled “Expansion of Reconstructive Surgery Capacity in Vietnam” and ReSurge International’s visiting educator program.

 We welcomed Gifty Kwakye, MD, MPH to Stanford Surgery as part of our junior faculty exchange program.
-Dr. Kwkye is a Clinical Associate Professor of Surgery in the Division of Colorectal Surgery at Michigan University.
+Dr. Kwakye is a Clinical Associate Professor of Surgery in the Division of Colorectal Surgery at Michigan University.
 She presents "Cancer Screening: When one Scope Doesn't Fit All" at Department Grand Rounds on Tuesday, October 4, 2022.

 Chief of Plastic and Reconstructive Surgery Dr. Jim Chang talks about Stanford's efforts in global reconstructive surgery.